 It is not as easy as it sounds, pregnant females reading this article will understand, when I say that a good healthy sleep is practically impossible for them to have.
 No matter which trimester you are in, there is always something bothering you, making it difficult for you to have good night’s sleep.
 I am here to tell you how to sleep well in pregnancy despite all the stress and problems you are facing.

 Before digging in ways to sleep better in pregnancy, let’s first learn why is it difficult for a pregnant lady to get some sleep and accordingly we will tackle this problem.

 Sleepless nights start early in pregnancy.
-Starting from the first trimester of pregnancy, your body starts dealing with unusually high amount of oestrogen which racks up your sleep wake cycle.
-Apart from this there are other physiological changes which makes sleeping difficult for a pregnant lady.
+Starting from the first trimester of pregnancy, your body starts dealing with the unusually high amount of estrogen which racks up your sleep-wake cycle.
+Apart from this, there are other physiological changes which make sleeping difficult for a pregnant lady.
 These changes present throughout the pregnancy and some of these changes are:

-- Polyuria – Frequent visits to the washroom is very much common in pregnancy and makes one leave bed frequently in nights.
+- Polyuria – Frequent visits to the washroom are very much common in pregnancy and make one leave bed frequently in nights.
 Though it is considered a sign of diabetes, pregnant females have a predisposition for urination as enlarging uterus compresses the bladder.

 - Anxiety – Owing to hormonal changes in pregnancy, pregnant females are usually anxious and they worry about their coming baby which leads to sleepless nights.